Happy New Year! With most of the planet pleased to see the back of 2022, why not make 2023 a year to be happy and save up for your future?

 £5,000 savings challenge

 Maria from Brokegirlinthecity loves this cashless savings challenge.
 How does it work?
 If you save £13.70 a day for 365 days, you will save £5,000 by the end of the year.
 It does mean that you will need to save £400+ a month.
-She recommends to only commit to this challenge if you have this money to spare each month.
+She recommends only committing to this challenge if you have this money to spare each month.
 It’s a tough savings challenge, but you will end up with this lump sum at the end of 2021.
 It is good for you those who want to visualise a lump sum at the end of the year, especially for something like a deposit for a house or something else that you need.

 Be a conscious spender